lonelycrab888/BiooBang/README.md

 ```

 Default:
-  beam_width = 50
+  beam_width = 10

 We provided two proteins (GFP and mCherry) as examples for using this demo script.
 You can set the input_path to `./experiment_data/input.fasta` to reproduce the results in our paper.

-For our example proteins, we used eight 3090 GPUs, and the running time was approximately 3 minutes per protein.
+For our example proteins (beam_width=50), we used eight 3090 GPUs, and the running time was approximately 3 minutes per protein.
 The length of the protein is positively correlated with the duration of running inference.